-The Council's operational Land and Buildings were revalued by the Council's Senior Estates Surveyor (M.R.I.C.S) in accordance with the policies noted in section 1.17 of Note I of the Accounting Policies and non-operational assets (Surplus) in accordance with 1.15.
-Note that there is high level of uncertainty about the medium term implications of the current effects of the COVID-19 pandemic and the United Kingdom's exit from the European Union.
-The assumption has been made that this will not significantly impair the value of the Council's assets.
-The assumption made will need to be reviewed regularly.
-Note also that the Authority has established a rolling programme for revaluing different categories of these assets annually.
+The Council's operational Land and Buildings were revalued by the Council's Senior Estates Surveyor (M.R.I.C.S) in accordance with the policies noted in section 1.17 of Note 1 of the Accounting Policies and non-operational assets (Surplus) in accordance with 1.15.
+Note that the Authority has established a rolling programme for revaluing different categories of these assets annually.